ViennaTools/ViennaLS/README.md

 ## Using the viennaLS python module

+The Releases only contain the compiled library for the most common Python version per platform:
+* Windows: Python 3.8
+* Linux: Python 3.6

+For all other Python versions, the library has to be compiled by hand.

 In order to use ViennaLS in python, just download the python shared libraries from the [releases section](https://github.com/ViennaTools/ViennaLS/releases) and put it in your current folder.
 From this folder just import the 2D or the 3D version of the library: